 Global Studies Concentration in Intercultural Studies

 Our intercultural studies concentration enables you to tailor your studies to your area of interest and future professional goals.
 Choose from courses covering the politics of multiculturalism, intercultural communication, and global women’s leadership.

-All students in the global studies major will submit an e-portfolio at the end of the Senior Seminar.
+You'll demonstrate competence in at least one world language and spend at least five weeks in a college-sponsored study abroad program.
+All students in the global studies major will submit an e-portfolio at the end of the senior seminar.
 Some of the items in the portfolio include: language proficiency score, reflection paper regarding study abroad experience, resume, and research proposal.

 A portfolio of three essays will complete your advanced writing proficiency.
 At least one essay must come from one of the global studies courses and at least one must come from intercultural studies class, demonstrating your ability to write in a focused and specific manner.